-When an insurer ends a worker's eligibility for vocational assistance, the insurer must submit to the division, within 30 days after the date eligibility ends, Form 2800, "Vocational Closure Report." at the same time it the NOTICE OF END OF ELIGIBILITY FOR VOCATIONAL ASSISTANCE The report must include:
+When an insurer ends a worker's eligibility for vocational assistance, the insurer must submit to the division, within 30 days after the date eligibility ends, Form 2800, "Vocational Closure Report."
+The report must include:

 - (a) The effective date for the end of eligibility; - (b) The reason for the end of eligibility; and - (c) Return-to-work and provider information.